 The valuation officer may change the rateable value if circumstances change.
-The ratepayer and certain others who have an interest in the property can appeal against the rateable value shown in the list if they believe it is wrong.
-Full details of your rights of appeal are available from the Valuation Office Agency.
+The ratepayer and certain others who have an interest in the property can appeal against the value shown in the list if they believe it is wrong.
+Full details on your rights of appeal are available from the VOA.
 We can only backdate any business rates rebate to the date from which the list is changed.

-Further information about the grounds on which appeals may be made and the process for doing so can be found on the VOA section of the GOV.UK website or from your local valuation office.
+Further information about the grounds on which you can make an appeal and the process for doing so can be found on the VOA section of the GOV.UK website or by contacting your local valuation office.